Hurlburt Field upgrades fitness center equipment

 |0

-This work, Hurlburt Field upgrades fitness center equipment [Image 5 of 5], by A1C Tori Haudenschild, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Hurlburt Field upgrades fitness center equipment, by A1C Tori Haudenschild, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.